-15.1.21 Connection to a road within an adjacent municipality may be supported through submission and approval of a Conceptual Scheme or Master Site Development Plan to the satisfaction of the county and adjacent municipality.
+- 15.1.21 No new accesses onto roads within adjacent municipalities shall be supported. - 15.1.22 Connection to a road within an adjacent municipality may be supported within a Local Plan to the satisfaction of the adjacent municipality.

-Map 9: Transportation Network
+Map 09: Transportation Network